Taiteilija/op-kassa-for-woocommerce/README.md

 ## Configuration

-The plugin adds OP Kassa configuration page to WooCommerce settings.
+The plugin adds OP Kassa configuration tab to WooCommerce settings.

-If the site follows standard Wordpress admin URL conventions the location of this configuration page is:
+The standard URL for this configuration tab is:
 ```
 /wp-admin/admin.php?page=wc-settings&tab=kis
 ```

 ### System Audit

-The Plugin has a system audit-feature which is ran on plugin activation and may be also ran manually from plugin settings page.
+The Plugin has a System Audit feature which is ran on plugin activation and may be also ran manually from plugin settings page.

-The system audit checks for the following:
+The System Audit checks for the following:

 1. The system settings requirements are met ('limit'-value needs to be met or exceeded):
     a. memory_limit